Do you have thoughts along the lines of “My boyfriend doesn’t do anything special for me”?

 This is a contentious issue in long relationships.
 When should a man pay for his girlfriend?
 When should she contribute financially?
 Perhaps he paid for the first date and that has left you feeling unappreciated now he wants you to chip in.

 The funny thing is: most couples hate talking about money.
 There’s no right answer, but it’s an issue that should be discussed like adults early on in the relationship.

 My Boyfriend Doesn’t Make Me Feel Wanted Sexually

 Your boyfriend could be dissatisfied with the relationship, or he could be suffering mental health problems on a deeper level.
 If the problem is just sex, this could be easily fixable once you gain clarity of the root cause.
-I’ve listed the possible reasons in my full guide on My Boyfriend Doesn’t Make Me Feel Wanted Sexually.

 I Do Everything For My Boyfriend And Get Nothing In Return